WebsterXC/digidash/README.md

 ### Quick Setup ###
 This installation assumes you've installed Raspbian on your Raspberry Pi, and the touchscreen is powered and connected.

-Download the install_digidash.sh file.
-This script will take care of installing all the necessary software that DigiDash relies on.
-To run this file, you can double-click it in your file directory, or in a terminal type the following commands:
+The DigiDash quick install is completely automated, and will take care of downloading and installing all necessary software.

+Begin by clicking on the "Clone or Download" button in the top right corner of this repository.
+Navigiate to the downloaded .zip file and extract it to any directory of your choosing.

+Open the folder with the extracted DigiDash files.
+Double-click on the file:

-		chmod +x install_digidash.sh
+		install_digidash.sh

-		sudo ./install_digidash
+Which may prompt to to either execute the script, or execute in terminal.
+The first-time installation process can take up to 10 minutes as packages are downloaded, so we reccommend selecting "Execute In Terminal" to view the progress.

 During the install process, the script will update your system, and may prompt you to download archives.
 Type "Y" to continue.